Navalny jail shows grim reality of Russia-EU diplomacy

 "They [Borrell] and [Navalny] are not relatives, they don't know each other, they are nobody [to each other]," Peskov said.

-It would be "stupid" if the EU "linked" Russia relations to Navalny's case, for instance, by imposing targeted sanctions on Russian officials, Peskov added.
+It would be "stupid" if the EU linked Russia relations to Navalny's case, Peskov added, amid talk of potential new targeted EU sanctions on Russian officials.

 The Russian foreign ministry's spokeswoman, Maria Zakharova, also complained that EU diplomats had attended Navalny's court hearing.

-"It's not a normal practice ... when diplomats, the more so, collectively, are present when cases of not their citizens are tried it is rather a political move," Zakharova said on Tuesday, after some 20 European and US diplomats turned up.
+"It's not a normal practice ... when diplomats, the more so, collectively, are present when cases of not their citizens are tried it is rather a political move," Zakharova said on Tuesday, after some 20 European and US diplomats went along.

 Borrell-Navalny meeting